umermjd11/umermjd11.github.io/_pages/moocs.md

 </style>

-Massive Open Online Courses (MOOCs) are free online courses available for anyone to enroll.
-I have completed or enrolled in following MOOCS:
+Massive Open Online Courses (**MOOCs**) have enabled me to gain industry-relevant skills through flexible, self-paced learning.
+I have completed and enrolled in the following programs to deepen my knowledge and remain at the forefront of technology: